 Recommended by Paulina from Paulina on the Road

-Aside from that, Milwaukee also has great dog friendly beaches and parks.
-The city park system includes Estabrook Dog Park and the East Bank Trail, with designated dog-only areas and even dog friendly hiking trails.
+Aside from that, Milwaukee also has great dog friendly beaches and public parks.
+The city park system includes Estabrook Dog Park and the East Bank Trail, with endless outdoor activities, designated dog-only areas, and even dog friendly hiking trails.

 Top off your outing by taking your furry friend shopping for the best made-in-the-USA organic clothing brands.
 Your dog will enjoy accompanying you as you spend time with friends and enjoy everything Milwaukee has to offer!